 - Wedding Photographers rejoice - now you can backup your images in-camera

-- With the optional Battery Grip, you can now take photos from the grip + an added function button
+- You can now take photos from the grip + an added function button with the optional Battery Grip.

 - Better Low Light Sensitivity -3 to +17 EV and improved Eye AF